The Four Pillars of Data Observability

 How can we derive the four pillars?

-In that spirit, we ask: what can we know about data to derive its state at any point in time?
+In that spirit, we ask: what can we know about your organization's data to derive its state at any point in time?
 We add two additional constraints: we want to minimize the number of pillars to be maximally concise, while making sure that they’re orthogonal to maximize information value of each.

 We look at a concept of thermodynamics: the intensive and extensive properties of materials.
 Intensive properties do not depend on the size of material.
 For example, the temperature, density, pressure, and viscosity of a material does not depend on how much material there is.
 One cup of water can have the same temperature as an entire ocean.